 Do you ever feel like you just need to reset, to get a tune-up so to speak?
 You are not alone, if you have.
 Life happens fast!
 At times it can be hard and we, as mere humans, have to fight to find balance.
 That balance, reset button, tune-up is within you and as my client I will assist you in finding it.
 I will take the time to help you reconnect with yourself, regulate your emotions and assess your goals/priorities.
 Through a collaborative approach, we will share our thoughts, ideas and then decide how to move forward.
 I encourage openness, honesty - a sense of stability that will help facilitate dialogue and growth.
 I have an eclectic therapeutic approach with heavy influences of Gestalt, motivational interviewing and Solution Focus therapy.
 I provide support and feedback - in order to assist clients in addressing obstacles that they may encounter in their lives.
 I focus on building personal strengths, obtaining ‘closure’ with unfinished business (road blocks) and identifying feelings/emotions.
 Sessions will work towards a journey of self-awareness.
 I have been working in the helping field for more than fifteen years, and as a practicing psychotherapist for ten.
 I have a Bachelors of Science in Psychology (2000) and graduated with my Master of Arts in Professional Counseling in 2004.
 I have developed a knowledge base and specialization in the areas of domestic violence, child development/parenting, familial discord, women’s issues, and substance abuse throughout the years.
 I provide therapy with children and adults in individual, group, family, couples and e-therapy platforms.
 The journey of life is filled with bumps, turns, twist, manholes, road blocks & ditches; whatever the obstacles we face, we MUST stay on the road.
 We can not give up on self.
 Only on your personal road, on your journey will you find your inner calm and tranquility...let's make happiness a part of your journey.
 It is my belief that therapy is mental wound treatment.
 Just as you would not let a burn on your arm fester with no treatment, you should not let faulty cognitions (stinking thinking), past trauma and other life experiences fester.
 These mental wounds need care; identification, treatment, plan of care and the ability to heal.

-I am licensed in California and Utah with 24 years of professional work experience.
-I have experience in helping clients with stress and anxiety, trauma and abuse, & coping with grief and loss.
-I also have experience working with motivation, self esteem, and confidence.
-I believe in treating everyone with respect, sensitivity, and compassion.
-I will tailor our dialog and treatment plan to meet your unique and specific needs.
+I am licensed in California with 20 years of professional work experience.
+I have experience in helping clients with stress and anxiety, depression, motivation, self esteem and confidence.
+I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

-How to find a therapist in Genola
+How to find a licensed therapist serving clients in Genola, Utah

 Finding the best therapist close by in Genola can feel challenging, but know that once you narrow your search for a counselor serving your area.
 You can get connected with a clinician in your city that is accepting new clients and fits your goals.
-Whether you're struggling with depression, anxiety, marriage, family issues, or other emotional challenges, feel proud that you have begun your search to find the mental health care services with therapists in Genola that work best for you in order to begin your personal journey towards emotional healing.
+Whether you're struggling with depression, anxiety, marriage, family issues, or other emotional challenges, feel proud that you have begun your search to find the mental health care services with therapists that work best for you in order to begin your personal journey towards emotional healing.

-Understanding the type of therapy you'd like to search for is crucial before finding a psychologist.
+Understanding the type of therapy you'd like to search for is crucial before finding a therapist or psychologist.
 Perhaps you're interested in narrowing your search for a psychotherapist that can offer psychodynamic, cognitive-behavioral (CBT), talk therapy, provide group therapy, marriage and family therapy for individuals or couples, or couples therapy.
 Each type of support of this kind with BetterHelp therapists can offer various benefits and address or treat different disorders.
 If you're still unsure, feel free to contact the provider via email to find out which methods they practice.

 It is also important to understand that mental health professionals in the United States are accredited to provide care, helping individuals and couples, with a variety of licenses for therapists.
 These include licensed marriage and family therapist (LMFT), licensed clinical social worker (LCSW), and clinician or doctor of psychology (PsyD).
 Regardless of their licensure, they are trained able to treat individuals and couples, and sometimes children, in any type of therapy in the Genola region and in the state of Utah.
 Find a therapist under any of these distinctions and know that the sessions they offer can provide a safe place to heal.